Angelina Jolie Split Reportedly Makes Brad Pitt Drastically Change Movie Plans For Shiloh Jolie-Pitt And Kids

 “Brad knows he can’t count on scheduled days with the kids because Angie has changed the plans abruptly at the last minute multiple times.”

 The source claimed that Pitt believes Angelina is not “ready to let go of that hostility” but does not want to take actions that might result in “jeopardizing losing his children.”
-According to the insider, Brad has the choice of creating a battle by getting “angry” each time.
-But that choice would impact the children.
+According to the insider, Brad has the choice of creating a battle by getting “angry” each time, but that choice would impact the children.

 Instead, Pitt is focused on managing the situation “like a mature adult,” said the source.
 Brad reportedly has “made peace” with the custody arrangement schedule about seeing the kids.